flexlixrup/TranslateKitSDK/README.md

 Contributions – especially additions and corrections – are welcome!

 Please feel free to submit a Pull Request.
-You don't need to localize added entries to all languages yourself, just provide the one(s) you speak, we'll take care of the other languages using the [TranslateKit Mac app](https://translatekit.app).
+You don't need to localize added entries to all languages yourself, just provide the one(s) you speak, we'll take care of the other languages using [TranslateKit](https://translatekit.app).
 But please keep the entries sorted alphabetically when adding new ones!

 For bigger changes, please open an issue first to discuss what you would like to change.